d-e-s-o/btrfs-backup-python/btrfs-backup/README.md

 To restore the latest snapshot for the given subvolume from the backup, the following command can be used:

-``$ btrfs-backup --restore --subvolume=subvolume/ backup/ snapshots/``
+``$ btrfs-backup restore --subvolume=subvolume/ backup/ snapshots/``

 Alternatively, you can use the --reverse option to keep the order of the source and destination repository that was used during backup (as opposed to restoration).
-This option exists for convenience only, so that not the entire command line has to be amended but rather two options can be appended to convert a backup operation into a restore operation.
+This option exists for convenience only, so that not the entire command line has to be amended but only one word replaced and an option appended to convert a backup operation into a restore operation.

 ```
-$ btrfs-backup --subvolume=subvolume/ snapshots/ backup/ --restore
+$ btrfs-backup restore --reverse
-               --reverse
+                       --subvolume=subvolume/ snapshots/ backup/
 ```

 The above step for restoration assumes that the subvolume you initially